Technology Planning for Public Libraries

 Several changes have been made in the E-rate program because of the 6th Report and Order that went into effect on January 3, 2011.
 Two of the changes directly affect the library Technology Plan.

-Second, the budget element is no longer required to be included in the Technology Plan.
-The certifications still require that the library be able to show that it has budgeted for the non-discounted portion of the bills, so it is advised that the library's budget show a line for telephone costs and the Internet service cost including MOREnet membership fees.
+Though the budget element is no longer required to be included in the Technology Plan, libraries are still required show that it has budgeted for the non-discounted portion of the bills, so it is advised that the library's budget show a line for non-discounted telephone costs and the Internet service cost.